legendddhgf/GradeMaster/README.md

     1. This id becomes the index of the new entry for this section created in the assignment sections vector
 1. System in shell mode
     1. Further details TBD

+## Current Progress (described both current implementation and near-future planned implementation)
+* Structure for containing student info
+    * holds full name
+    * holds an abbreviated name (in UCSC this will probably be a cruzID of the student)
+    * a vector of grades represented as percentages for every section (there will be as many entries in the vector as there are sections) or ~0 (255) as ungraded.
+Note: this may have to be changed slightly to reflect more degrees of specificity in grades (i.e by using floating point vars)
+    * TODO: potentially another vector to mark which grader did each section (since sometimes 2 graders may work on the same section)
+* Structure for containing grader info
+    * holds full name
+    * holds an abbreviated name (in UCSC this will probably be a cruzID of the student)
+    * holds a bitvector with a 1 marked for every section the grader is responsible for (contains an entry for every section).
+Note this may be changed especially in accordance to requirements for allowing multiple graders to grade the same section although I think this may be handled with a vector of graders for each section in the student info structure.
+* Structure for containing configuration info (This will contain all information required for GradeMaster to function).
+Currently undergoing heavy changes under @4U6U57
+    * Since configuration changes are common and may even change over the course of versions, it was determined that a HashTable would be the most reasonable structure for containing all configuration options which will likely be of two forms:
+        * option & <TRUE|FALSE>
+        * param & <VAL>
+    * The configuration info will mostly be populated through the GradeMaster interface as we are trying to prevent the manual editing of files as much as possible
+* A Makefile
+    * It's fancy?
+* a BitVector data structure
+    * it's a vector of bits

 ## Ideas undergoing consideration (No form to this section whatsoever)
 * Think about how to effectively reflect grades (particularly after regrades) in the system